Is This William Shakespeare © 2013

 They are Not ten a Penny, oh, Perhaps we had better look into this then !

 Cobbe Portrait as seen on Time Team by Mr Mrs Wadlow

 Once it was suggested that our portrait looked like Shakespeare I started looking at the known portraits of him, making comparisons & decided, although the poorly painted Coat of Arms on our portrait were clearly not Shakespeare's ,that I should still seek further opinions.
 (Just as well I did, as it turned out that the visible Coat of Arms on the portrait are non existent & a later addition!)

-Some experts viewed the Portrait ‘in the flesh’ and some viewed the high resolution images.
-ALL (including the National Portrait Gallery) agreed that the portrait, is a ‘fine’ portrait, in very good condition, & all agreed it was painted in the period of Shakespeare.
+Firstly, I had to ascertain as to whether the Portrait was genuine to the period of Shakespeare’s lifetime.
+I have been fortunate, experts such as Sir Roy Strong, Philip Mould (Fake or Fortune), Dr Martin Kemp, Karen Hearn, Angus Neill, Rupert Featherstone (Hamilton Kerr Institute), Shakespeare Birth Place Trust, National Portrait Gallery & others have all been generous with their time, some of these experts viewed the Portrait ‘in the flesh’ and some viewed the high resolution images.
+All agreed that the portrait, is a ‘fine’ portrait, in very good condition, & more importantly was painted in the period of Shakespeare.
 The consensus is 1595-1610.
 One said 1595, one said later part of 1590's, others said 1600-1610.
-When some of these experts were asked if they thought it may be Shakespeare, these are some of the comments;
+When some of these experts and others were asked if they thought it may be Shakespeare, these were some of the comments;

 "I do not think it is Shakespeare; it does not look like the Chandos or The Droeshout"